neetfrog/androidCamera/README.md

 ﻿# RawSnap

-RawSnap is a compact Camera2 demo app built with **Jetpack Compose**.
+RawSnap is a compact Camera2 API app that let's you take RAW images.

 It supports:
 - Photo capture (JPEG)